 ‘A tidal wave of slithering, slimy horror devouring, destroying all in its path!’

-Frogs is a 1972 American ecological horror feature film directed by George McCowan from a screenplay written by Robert Hutchison and Robert Blees.
+Frogs is a 1972 American ecological horror film directed by George McCowan from a screenplay written by Robert Hutchison and Robert Blees.
 The soundtrack score was provided by Les Baxter.

 Pickett Smith (Sam Elliott) takes photographs of various animals from around the Crockett family’s estate.
 After Clint (Adam Roarke) accidentally tips Smith’s canoe over, he and his sister Karen (Joan Van Ark) escort Smith to the family mansion where he meets the entire Crockett family.
 Jason (Ray Milland) intends on spending the next day enjoying both the 4th of July and his own birthday celebrations uninterrupted.